CatChenal/DU-event-transcript-demo/resources/EventManagement/dev_only_docs/README.md

 ## Template fields (keys) and their order
-Note: An initial implementation of this automation project made use of `jinja` templates (with an additional `jinja-markdown` extension and `pypandoc`), but the "markdown" converted text by pandoc still required processing for output in standard Markdown.
-Instead, the current project uses a string for the 'starter transcript' Markdown file header, which is preset with dict keys so that it can be used with the usual string_format function.
+The current project uses a string for the 'starter transcript' Markdown file header, which is preset with dict keys so that it can be used with the usual string_format function.
 This (string) template lists the most common entries under the 'Key Links' header.
 The field `extra_references` enables the addition of custom 'header' information.
 Template definition in ./resources/EventManagement/manage/EventMeta.py:
 ```
 HDR_TPL = """# {presenter}: {title}